bmeurant/technical-docs/software-architecture/system-design-patterns/message-queue.md

 -   **Improved Throughput**: Work is processed in parallel by multiple consumers, dramatically increasing the rate of message processing.
 -   **Enhanced Scalability**: To handle an increase in message volume, you can simply add more consumer instances to the pool.
 This allows for easy horizontal scaling.
 -   **High Availability and Fault Tolerance**: If one consumer instance fails or becomes unavailable, the other consumers in the pool can continue processing messages, preventing a single point of failure.
--   **Automatic Load Balancing**: The message broker automatically distributes the load of messages across the available consumers, ensuring that work is spread evenly.
+-   **Automatic Load Balancing**: The [[broker|message broker]] automatically distributes the load of messages across the available consumers, ensuring that work is spread evenly.

 #### Challenges and Considerations

 -   **Loss of Message Order**: This is the most critical trade-off.
 While a queue may be FIFO, distributing messages to multiple parallel consumers means there is **no guarantee** that messages will be processed in the order they were sent.
 For example, Message B might be processed by a fast consumer before Message A is finished by a slower consumer.
     -   **Solution**: If strict ordering is required, you must use a different pattern, such as a [[#Sequential Convoy|Sequential Convoy]], or ensure that all messages for a specific logical entity are processed by the same consumer (a technique often used in Apache Kafka with partitioned topics).
 -   **Requirement for Idempotency**: Since a consumer could fail after processing a message but before acknowledging it, the same message might be delivered to another consumer for reprocessing.
 Therefore, the message handling logic must be [[idempotent-operations|idempotent]] to prevent duplicate processing from causing errors or data inconsistencies.
 -   **Poison Message Handling**: A single malformed message (a "poison pill") that causes consumers to crash can be repeatedly redelivered, blocking all consumers in the pool one by one.
-This makes having a robust **Dead-Letter Queue (DLQ)** strategy essential.
+This makes having a robust [[#Dead-Letter Queue (DLQ)|Dead-Letter Queue (DLQ)]] strategy essential.

 ### Sequential Convoy